Skyhawk2768/simulation-of-supersonic-flow-over-a-diamond-airfoil/README.md

 regions, and the region behind the airfoil’s trailing edge is divided into two.
 In all, the region surrounding the airfoil is divided into seven.

-+Region 1 - Upstream of the airfoil
++ Region 1 - Upstream of the airfoil
-+Region 2 - Leading side of the upper surface
++ Region 2 - Leading side of the upper surface
-+Region 3 - Trailing side of the upper surface
++ Region 3 - Trailing side of the upper surface
-+Region 4 - Leading side of the lower surface
++ Region 4 - Leading side of the lower surface
-+Region 5 - Trailing side of the lower surface
++ Region 5 - Trailing side of the lower surface
-+Region 6 - Behind the airfoil’s trailing edge and above the slip line +Region 7 - Behind the airfoil’s trailing edge and below the slip line
++ Region 6 - Behind the airfoil’s trailing edge and above the slip line
++ Region 7 - Behind the airfoil’s trailing edge and below the slip line

 The flow properties calculated for these regions are pressure, temperature, and Mach number.
 The input parameters are the airfoil’s angle of attack, its half-wedge angle,